Colorado school shooting leaves 8 students injured in Highlands Ranch; 2 suspects in custody

-The victims, as young as 15 years old, were taken to three different hospitals: Children's Hospital Highland Ranch received one victim in good condition, Littleton Adventist Hospital has four victims in serious condition and one in fair condition, and Skyridge Medical Center has two juveniles who were characterized as stable.
+The victims, as young as 15 years old, were taken to three different hospitals: Children's Hospital Highland Ranch received one victim in good condition, Littleton Adventist Hospital has two victims in serious condition and has discharged three patients, and Skyridge Medical Center has two juveniles who were characterized as stable.

 There are no fatalities in connection with the shooting, according to law enforcement.
 No staff members were injured.